VincentLiu3/vincentliu3.github.io/content/authors/admin/_index.md

 ## About Me

-I am a postdoc at UBC.
-I completed my PhD and MSc in Computing Science at the [RLAI Lab](http://rlai.ualberta.ca/) at the University of Alberta, advised by Professor [Martha White](http://webdocs.cs.ualberta.ca/~whitem/).
-My primary research focus is on offline reinforcement learning.
-I am broadly interested in applying machine learning and reinforcement learning to solve real-world decision-making problems.
+I am a machine learning researcher at RBC Borealis.
+Previously, I was an instructor at the University of British Columbia, where I taught data science.
+I completed my PhD in Computing Science at the University of Alberta, advised by Professor [Martha White](http://webdocs.cs.ualberta.ca/~whitem/).
+My primary research focuses on offline reinforcement learning, and I am broadly interested in applying machine learning and reinforcement learning to solve real-world decision-making problems.